-Potential Cross Sections
+Proposed Cross Sections

-The potential cross sections include the existing sidewalk on the east side of the street, two vehicle travel lanes, and a bike lane on each side of the street.
-One potential cross section on sections of roadway where angled parking is not present today.
+The proposed cross sections, displayed in Figures 10 & 11, includes the existing sidewalk on the east side of the street, two vehicle travel lanes, and a bike lane on each side of the street.
+Figure 10 displays the proposed cross section on sections of roadway where angled parking is not present today.
 The right-of-way for these sections is about 50-feet and can accommodate parallel parking on one side of the street, a bike lane in either direction, and two travel lanes.
-Another potential cross section for sections of 2nd Street where parallel parking is present adjacent to the City right-of-way.
+Figure 11 displays the cross section for sections of 2nd Street where parallel parking is present adjacent to the City right-of-way.
 The right-of-way in these areas is about 54-feet and can accommodate a buffered bike lane in either direction, two travel lanes, and an eight-foot parallel parking lane on the east side of the street as well as the existing eight-foot sidewalk.